Great Train Robbery (1963): Tommy Wisbey and Big Jim Hussey

 Tommy Wisbey was luckier than most of the others, in that his loot had been entrusted to his brothers, and when he emerged, he had a house in South London and a few other investments to keep him going.
 During his prison stint, his daughter Lorraine had died in a car accident.
 He took a while to learn how to live harmoniously with his wife Rene (his daughter Marilyn having moved out upon his return).
 Shortly after his release, Wisbey was imprisoned on remand over a swindle involving travellers' cheques.
 The judge acknowledged the minor nature of his role.

 Jim Hussey was released on 17 November 1975 and married girlfriend Gill (whom he had met just before the robbery).
 Hussey's share of the loot had been entrusted to a friend of Frank Monroe who squandered it despite Monroe periodically checking on its keeper.

 Wisbey and Hussey fell back into crime and were jailed in 1989 for cocaine dealing, with Wisbey sentenced to 10 years and Hussey to seven years.
 In her book Gangster's Moll, Marilyn Wisbey recounts that on 8 June 1988, after returning home from a visit to an abortion clinic and resting they were raided by the Drugs Squad.
 The raid uncovered 1 kg of cocaine and Rene and Marilyn Wisbey were arrested along with Jimmy Hussey, who had been spotted accepting a package from Wisbey in a park.
 Wisbey himself was captured a year later in Wilmslow, Cheshire.
 He was allegedly staying with another woman, to the shock of his wife and daughter.
 In return for Hussey and Wisbey pleading guilty, the two women were unconditionally freed.
 Upon their release from prison, both men retired from work.

 Wisbey later explained: "We were against drugs all our lives, but as the years went on, towards the end of the '70s, it became more and more the 'in' thing.
 Being involved in the Great Train Robbery, our name was good.
 They knew we had never grassed anyone, we had done our time without putting anyone else in the frame".
 On 26 July 1989, the two men pleaded guilty and admitted at Snaresbrook Crown Court, London that they were a part of a £500,000 cocaine trafficking ring.
 Wisbey's grandson has also had trouble with the law in Cyprus.

 Bob Welch

-Bob Welch (born March 1929) was released on 14 June 1976.
+Bob Welch (March 1929 - November 2023) was released on 14 June 1976.
 He was the last of those convicted in Aylesbury to be released.
 Welch moved back in with his wife June and his son.
 He threatened the man left in charge of his share of the theft to retrieve the remainder.
 A leg injury sustained in prison forced him to undergo several operations, which left him disabled.
+He died in 2023 following a battle with alzheimer's.